tru0067/verdurous/README.md

 files in this repo.
 One can then add any of their own changes to the system's files.
 Must be run from within this directory.

-Note that this script assumes that you've put this repo in your home folder.

 ##### `dark/`
 Contains the dark variants of the themes.